 The suffix used to specify a library directory on the linker command line.
-This will be appended to the end of each directory in the \$LIBPATH construction variable when the \$LIBDIRFLAGS variable is automatically generated.
+This will be appended to each directory in the \$LIBPATH construction variable when the \$LIBDIRFLAGS variable is automatically generated.

 LIBEMITTER

 Contains the emitter specification for the StaticLibrary builder.
 The manpage section "Builder Objects" contains general information on specifying emitters.